nmshd/documentation/_posts/2022-03-02-webhooks-v2-connector-module.md

 Hello everyone!

-Today we want to announce a new version of the Webhooks Connector module.
+Today we want to announce a new version of the webhooks Connector module.

 The old version of the module had many limitations that we could only address with a complete rewrite.
 To be backwards compatible the old version of the module is still available under the name `webhooks`.
 The new module can be configured under the name `webhooksV2`.